2sic/2sxc-docs/2sxc Docs Generator/js-code/2sxc-api/2sxc.env.md

 The `$2sxc.env` object manages environment information for the JavaScript. _It's new - introduced in 2sxc 10.25_.

 > [!NOTE]
-> The `env`-object was introduced to help $2sxc run without jQuery and without the rather instable ServicesFramework of DNN.
+> The `env`-object was introduced to help $2sxc run without jQuery and without the rather instable ServicesFramework of Dnn.

 It has the following important methods: